kind-lab/voice-biomarker-fhir/input/pagecontent/guidance.md

 * [RespiratoryCohortProtocol]
 * [VoiceCohortProtocol]

 Every step in these protocols points to a separate PlanDefinition.
 This is an abstraction that makes it easy in FHIR to have the individual steps vary across the groups.

+For further information and guides, a table of contents listing a tutorial for each protocol can be found here:
+* [Tutorials]

 {% include link-list.md %}